murmelsson/make-me-a-sandwich/README.md

 # make-me-a-sandwich
-implements the make-me-a-sandwich joke from https://xkcd.com/149/ for macOS
+Implements the make-me-a-sandwich joke from https://xkcd.com/149/ for macOS.